GOVERNANCE: Decision-making that is aligned, efficient, and transparent

-• Decisions don’t hold (push-back, second-guessing or ignored)
+• Decisions don’t hold – there is push-back, second-guessing or decisions are ignored

-• Duplicative decision-making – different entities addressing the same decisions causing confusion: a key source of low morale
+• Duplicative decision-making – different entities address the same decisions causing confusion (a key source of low morale)

 • Decision-making gaps – issues continually fall through the cracks, never getting the proper consideration

 • Decision trumping – lack of trust and conflict between programs, departments, and with needed partners/stakeholders